 I live near scenic Seattle, Washington, in the United States.
 My photography radius includes most of the Pacific Northwest, including Portland, Vancouver, Port Angeles, and Spokane.
 If you’d like to see me and my camera up close and personal and live elsewhere, I’m also happy to travel.
 I also do sessions when I’m traveling — keep an eye on the blog for the next one!

 The average American woman wears a size 14, but when you look at magazines and websites and Instagram, how many larger women do you see?
 Women of every size are beautiful, and larger (or curvy, or zaftig, or plus-size, or big, or full figured, or fat) women deserve to be confident and celebrated for their inherent beauty just as much as thinner women.
 More about that here >

 How do I know my photos will be flattering and make me look good?

 My training in portraiture has included many hours of training specifically on posing and lighting larger and curvier bodies.
 I’m on the larger end of the plus-size spectrum myself, so I’m also familiar with how a plus-size body feels from the inside.
 Here are lots of examples of previous work I’ve done, so you can see my style and the types of poses I use.

 But I don’t feel beautiful.

 Take a look at the boudoir sessions here on the site.
 With very few exceptions, these women are just like you: in other words, they’re not models and (beyond some inspiration from Tyra) have no modeling experience.
 With a little hair and makeup assistance and some magic from me, it’s easy to look like your best, beautiful plus-size self.

-One of the reasons I’ll ask you to fill out a short questionnaire first thing is so that I can get to know you in person before the shoot.
+One of the reasons I’ll ask you to fill out a short questionnaire first thing is so that I can get to know you in person before your session.
 I’ll get a sense of your personality and appearance, and use that to plan poses specifically for you.

 How does a session work?
 What’s the process?